2of/QuickMonitorSettings/readme.md

 ## I got stuck....

-So essentially we have to call some low level APIs sucj as killall-dock and that's just outright protected behind a dev account or SIP
+So essentially we have to call some `low level APIs` such as killall-dock or we need to write into sys configs...  and in some cases that's just outright protected behind a dev account or SIP

 I run into: